It has been 500 days since the first known US death from Covid-19. Variants and low vaccination rates threaten to prolong the pandemic - KESQ

 Vaccination lags continue in some states

-Fourteen states have fully vaccinated more than half of their population, CDC data shows, and 16 states have accomplished President Joe Biden’s goal to vaccinate 70% of adults with at least one dose by July 4.
+Fourteen states have fully vaccinated more than half of their population, CDC data shows, and 16 states and Washington, DC, have accomplished President Joe Biden’s goal to vaccinate 70% of adults with at least one dose by July 4.

 Mississippi, one of the Southern states where vaccination rates are among the lowest in the country, has fully vaccinated 30% of its total population while 33% has received at least one dose, state health data published Friday shows.